 One of the things that was new was on the first pages of the Haggadah.
 It was fifteen words that described the fifteen different steps of the Seder.
 I didn’t know there were fifteen, I did know many of the words, and I was pretty sure of the order, but I hadn’t realized there were fifteen.
 This is good, I like knowing new things, this might even be helpful.

 The rabbi asked us to pickup the Haggadah and we were to go to the page with the fifteen words.
 The rabbi was the Seder leader, he was flown in from Milwaukee for just this occasion.
 A faraway expert from Milwaukee.
-He then talked about the importance of memorizing the fifteen words/steps.
+Then he talked about the importance of memorizing the fifteen words/steps.

 The Haggadah also had a mnemonic tool that required memorizing some additional Hebrew words in order to memorize the actual fifteen Hebrew words.
 He thought that was ridiculous and I had renewed hope in our Seder leader.
 His idea was to have each table shout a word, one after another.
 We had fifteen tables and there were fifteen words.
 Piece of cake.